The Jean-Pierre Wimille Bugatti

 Dr. Wolfgang Schreiber, President of Bugatti Automobiles S.A.S.: “This brand has been in large part defined by outstanding personalities and historically resonant moments.
 We want to tell the story of the brand through these Bugatti legends, and at the same time create a link between its past and presence.”

 The Bugatti Legend “Jean-Pierre Wimille” relates to the successes of the eponymous racing driver who won Bugatti two victories at the 24 Heures du Mans: in 1937, driving a Bugatti 57G Tank co-piloted by Robert Benoist, and repeating the feat in 1939, this time supported by Pierre Veyron in a 57C Tank.

 The six Bugatti Legends are all based on the Bugatti Veyron 16.4 Grand Sport Vitesse.
 This super sports car, launched in Spring 2012, is officially the fastest series roadster in the world since achieving 408,84 km/h with the top down in April 2013.
-Centred round an eight-litre W16 engine delivering 1,200 PS, the Vitesse produces unequalled maximum torque of 1,500 Nm (at 3,000 – 5,000 rpm), and accelerates from 0 to 100 km/h in a lightening 2.6 seconds.
+Centred around an eight-litre W16 engine delivering 1,200 PS, the Vitesse produces an unequalled maximum torque of 1,500 Nm (at 3,000 – 5,000 rpm), and accelerates from 0 to 100 km/h in a lightning 2.6 seconds.

 The production run for the Bugatti Legend “Jean-Pierre Wimille” will be limited to three (3) vehicles.